polarfire-soc/polarfire-soc-linux-examples/system-services/README.md

 ```
 PolarFire SoC system services example program.
 Press:
-1 - to show the serial number
+1 - to show the FPGA device serial number
-2 - to show the fpga digest
+2 - to show the FPGA device digests
-3 - continuously output from the trng, until ctrl+c
+3 - continuously output random numbers from the TRNG, until ctrl+c
-4 - to request a signature
+4 - to request an ECDSA signature
 e - to exit this program
 ```

-Enter one of the above characters and press enter to perform the test.
+Enter one of the above characters and press enter to request the service.